Comparing Gooseneck and 5th Wheel Trailers

 Rougher ride

 Gooseneck hitches aren’t designed to ensure a smooth ride.
-They are commonly used industrially and in off-road conditions, so they are not required to deliver a great level of driving comfort.
+They are commonly used industrially and in off-road conditions, so they are not required to deliver excellent driving comfort.

-Sure, the ball mount makes gooseneck hitches more flexible, but it doesn’t have mechanisms that would make the ride smoother.
-As we said above, gooseneck hitches are much simpler, which is the main thing that makes them cheaper.
+The ball mount makes gooseneck hitches more flexible, but it doesn’t have mechanisms to make the ride smoother.
+As we said above, gooseneck hitches are much more straightforward, which is the main thing that makes them cheaper.

 Can’t be used for passenger transport

-If your travel trailer has a gooseneck mount, then you most likely will be unable to transport any passengers with it.
+If your travel trailer has a gooseneck mount, you will most likely be unable to transport passengers.
 That’s because this is forbidden by law in most US states.
-If there will be passengers in your trailer, then a gooseneck trailer most likely won’t be the right choice to go for.
+If passengers will be in your trailer, a gooseneck trailer will most likely not be the right choice.

 What about adapters?